10 Essential Live Chat Best Practices & How to Execute Them

 • FCR (First Contact Resolution): for measuring customer satisfaction.
 The higher your FCR, the higher your customer satisfaction is.

-• Number of chats: how many queries you get in a certain period of time.
+• Number of chats: how many queries you get in a certain time.
 This could be a day, a week, a month, or more.
-Create tags for each chat such as ‘open’, ‘resolved’, or ‘on-hold’.

-5. Use AI Chatbots
+5. Use AI chatbots

-Just like how ai meeting notes are helping in the office, chatbots work with agents by collecting customer details before transferring the conversation to the right support agent for the query.
+Just like how AI meeting notes are helping in the office, chatbots work with agents by collecting customer details before transferring the conversation to the right support agent for the query.

-AI chatbots work by matching a customer’s question against common phrases and keywords and then suggesting the next step to take, such as forwarding the chat to the right department, just answering the question, or supplying relevant FAQ answers.
+AI chatbots work by matching a customer’s question against common phrases and keywords and then suggesting the next step to take.

 Customers want their issues and concerns to be taken care of quickly without unnecessary steps or processes.
 This is why it’s important to be proactive rather than reactive.